Pavoloch

-Pavoloch (also known as Pavolitsh in Yiddish, Pawolotsch in German, Па́волочь in Russian and Pawołocz in Polish) is a selo in Zhytomyr Raion, Zhytomyr Oblast in central Ukraine.
+Pavoloch (Pawolotsch; Pawołocz; Паволочь; Pavolitsh) is a village in Zhytomyr Raion, Zhytomyr Oblast in central Ukraine.
 It was a town of the Cossack Hetmanate and an administrative seat of Pavoloch Regiment (province).

 Jewish history

 It is estimated that Pavoloch was founded sometime in the Middle Ages, but it first appeared on Ruthenian chronicles in 1503.
 The majority of Pavoloch's inhabitants were Jews.
 The Jews in Pavoloch, as in many other shtetls, were victims of constant prejudice.
 When they got fed up with being harassed, the citizens build a wooden fort around their shtetl, which gave Pavoloch's inhabitants increased protection against invaders.
 It was a good thing that the people of Pavoloch built their fort, because their settlement was a constant pit-stop for advancing and retreating armies.
 Aside from the occasional prejudice, the Jews of Pavoloch lived in harmony with one another, with no fights breaking out among themselves.